 Rick holds a degree in Economics from Brigham Young University, and a Masters in Aviation/Aerospace Management from Embry-Riddle Aeronautical University, and a Masters of Business Administration from Northcentral University.

 He markets the Ultimate Kneeboard® throughout the U.S., Canada, Mexico, South America, Europe, and Africa.
 He is a life member of the Air Force Association, National Guard Association of the United States, Military Officers Association of America, and a member of AOPA since 1984.
-In addition, Rick currently flies the Boeing 757 and 767s with Delta Air Lines and continues to serve in the Idaho Air National Guard.
+In addition, Rick currently flies the Boeing 757 and 767s with Delta Air Lines.
 He retired from the Idaho Air National Guard in February 2015 after 28 years of combined active duty and Air National Guard service.
-He has over 14,000 hours, over 2,000 as an instructor with ATP, CFII, MEI, AGI.
+He has over 16,000 hours, over 2,000 as an instructor with ATP, CFII, MEI, AGI.